YouTube

 MANBIJ

 I was shocked to hear Jed had to leave Aleppo and flee north to Manbij, a town near the border of Turkey.
 This city changed hands more times than most.
 It was first captured by rebels before being taken by ISIS and then eventually by the SDF.
-After this the US military occupied it before Russia and Syria regained control.
+After this, the US military occupied it before Russia and Syria regained control.

 WHIPPED

-In some strict Muslim faiths (ISIS) they are not allowed to talk to women outside of their family.
-However Jed after talking to him mum walked off and was approached by several men representing ISIS who demanded to know why he was talking to a woman.
-He pleaded that it was his mum but as she was wearing a full burka he no longer knew which one she was.
-He was then pushed into a car and taken for a session of whips, he’s lucky it wasn’t worse.
+In some strict Muslim faiths (ISIS), they are not allowed to talk to women outside of their family.
+However, Jed, after talking to his mum, walked off and was approached by several men representing ISIS who demanded to know why he was talking to a woman.

 KINDNESS